Tyrrrz/CliFx/Readme.md

 You may have noticed that commands in CliFx don't return exit codes.
 This is by design as exit codes are considered a higher-level concern and thus handled by `CliApplication`, not by individual commands.

 Commands can report execution failure simply by throwing exceptions just like any other C# code.
-When an exception is thrown, `CliApplication` will catch it, print the error, and return an exit code `1` to the calling process.
+When an exception is thrown, `CliApplication` will catch it, print the error, and return `1` as the exit code to the calling process.

 If you want to communicate a specific error through exit code, you can instead throw an instance of `CommandException` which takes an exit code as a parameter.
 When a command throws an exception of type `CommandException`, it is assumed that this was a result of a handled error and, as such, only the exception message will be printed to the error stream.
 If a command throws an exception of any other type, the full stack trace will be printed as well.

-> Please note that on Unix systems an exit code is 8-bit unsigned integer so it's strongly recommended to use exit codes between `1` and `255` otherwise it may overflow and yield unexpected results.
+> Note: Unix systems rely on 8-bit unsigned integers for exit codes, so it's strongly recommended to use values between `1` and `255` to avoid potential overflow issues.

 ```c#
 [Command]